Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 Insult me, ferociously, and with no respect for my person, five more times to reach the cursed number: thirteen.

-*Symmetry Stranger odgovori še s petimi bodali, od katerih izstopata enajsti in trinajsti: po njegovem mnenju se Absolutno, tj.
-Trdnjava, za Neznano Osebo ni zmenilo, kajti v tisti simetriji ni prostora za moje trepetanje, mojo zgodbo in jokajočo dušo.
-Trinajsto: Neznana Oseba se je pustila nekemu slabotnemu dekletu, prikazni, vstali iz moje domišljije, zvleči za vratom na njegovo področje, zdaj pa preklinja poplavo, ki jo je sama povzročila.*
+*Symmetry Stranger grants my request, throwing five more daggers at me, of which the eleventh and thirteenth stand out the most: in his view, the Absolute, that is the Fortress, did not care about me, for in that symmetry there was no room for my trembling and weeping soul.
+The thirteenth: I let myself be dragged by a throat by a ghostly girl born from my imagination into his domain, and now I am cursing the flood of my own doing.*

-Moj odgovor: “Aaah!
+My reply: “Aaah!
 Julija!!
 You want to use my vessel for your own enjoyment, yet now it’s on the brink of a collapse.
 Now everytime I summon you, we will have to listen to our songs with this ... – gaaah, I don’t even want to say its name – *thiiiiiiing* besieging us!”

 *Symmetry Stranger tries to imitate Julija.*